riahcul/riahcul.github.io/index.md

 ---
 <img src="assets/hs.png" alt="Headshot" width="150" height="150">

 Hello!
-My name is Mariah, a junior at **Duke University** studying **Biology** and **Computer Science**. <br /> Currently, I am focused on biomedical engineering and protein design research.👩🏾‍🔬🧬 I aim to pursue a PhD and take a multidisciplinary approach to contribute to our understanding of cancer.  <br><br>
+My name is Mariah, a senior at **Duke University** studying **Biology** and **Computer Science**. <br /> Currently, I am focused on biomedical engineering and protein design research.👩🏾‍🔬🧬 I aim to pursue a PhD and take a multidisciplinary approach to contribute to our understanding of cancer.  <br><br>

 Outside of school, I love solving puzzles, vocal performance, and creating art!
 Feel free to see how I explore my interests further on my blog.
 More information on my work experience can be found on my projects page. <br><br>